saintmalik/awesome-oss-docs/README.md

 ## Apache Software Foundation Open Source Documentation

 - [Apache APISIX](http://apisix.apache.org/) - Apache APISIX is a dynamic, real-time, high-performance API gateway, and it provides rich traffic management features such as load balancing, dynamic upstream, canary release, circuit breaking, authentication, observability, and more.
 [Edit on GitHub](https://github.com/apache/apisix/tree/master/docs)

+- [Apache Forrest] (https://forrest.apache.org/docs_0_90/) - Apache Forrest software is a publishing framework that transforms input from various sources into a unified presentation in one or more output formats.

 - [Apache SkyWalking](https://skywalking.apache.org/) - Application performance monitor tool for distributed systems, especially designed for microservices, cloud native and container-based (Kubernetes) architectures.
 [Edit on GitHub](https://github.com/apache/skywalking/tree/master/docs)

 <a name="apple-open-source-documentation"/>